nus-cs2113-AY2324S2/ip/docs/README.md

 Feel free to experiment with different keywords to locate the tasks you need.
 Sunny Bot's flexible search functionality makes it easy to find and manage your tasks effectively.

+##Feature 5 - Load, Save, and Display Data
+Sunny Bot provides the ability to load tasks from a file, save tasks to a file, and display them again when the program runs.

+Usage
+**Loading Tasks from File:**
+Sunny Bot automatically loads tasks from a file when you start the program.

+Example:

+`Tasks loaded from file:
+Read from file: [T][ ] buy groceries
+Read from file: [D][ ] Submit report (by:mon)
+Read from file: [E][ ] Team meeting (from:12pm to:2pm)
+Tasks loaded successfully!`

+**Saving Tasks to File:**
+Sunny Bot will automatically save your tasks in the file for future use.

+Every time a change is made, the program displays:

+`Saving tasks to file...
+Tasks saved successfully!`

+**Displaying Tasks:**
+Sunny Bot displays the loaded tasks when you run the program.
+If you have saved tasks, they will be loaded and presented in the task list.

+Example:

+`Here are the tasks in your list:
+1. [T][ ] buy groceries
+2. [D][ ] Submit report (by:mon)
+3. [E][ ] Team meeting (from:12pm to:2pm)`

 ## Usage

 ### `Keyword` - Describe action